 Alternative to Meds Center knows there is a healthier way to treat people.
 Prescription medications may help alleviate certain symptoms of anxiety, PTSD, insomnia, and other disorders but their effectiveness requires a gradual increase in dosage and frequency of use over time.
 This can be the double-edged sword of habitual medication use.
-In this method of treatment, it is highly likely that drug dependency arises.
-There are also harmful side effects of benzodiazepine withdrawal that present between dosage or when attempting to titrate or eliminate use.
-Through more than a decade of internal research and case studies, we have found more effective and less invasive ways to remove benzodiazepine dependency in our patients and achieve resolution of their original symptoms.
+In this mainstream method of treatment, it is highly likely that drug dependency arises.
+There are also harmful side effects of benzodiazepine withdrawal that present between doses, or when attempting to titrate or eliminate use.
+Through more than a decade and a half of internal research and case studies, we have found more effective and less invasive ways to remove benzodiazepine dependency in our patients and achieve resolution of their original symptoms.

-Benzodiazepine Withdrawal Symptoms
+Serious Benzodiazepine Withdrawal Symptoms

 - Akathisia*